Le-Zheng/zoo-tutorials/flink/InferenceModel_with_openVINO_acclerating_on_FlinkStreaming.md

 ## Dataset and pre-trained models
 ### Extract dataset and pre-trained model
-In this example, we extract image ImageNet, and save it in `resources` folder.
+In this example, we extract image from ImageNet and save it in `resources` folder.
 The pre-trained model ResNet50 can be obtained from [here](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz).
 ### Data preparation and pre-processing
 Get image from `resources` folder, and return an input stream using `classLoader.getResourceAsStream`
 ```